Rolf Issels

 Rolf Issels (born 25 April 1948 in Mönchengladbach, Germany) is a medical oncologist and biochemist.
 He performed the first regional hyperthermia in combination with chemotherapy in 1986.

 Education and career

-Issels studied human medicine at the Ludwig Maximilian University of Munich and biochemistry at the Karl Eberhard University in Tübingen.
+Issels studied human medicine at LMU Munich and biochemistry at the University of Tübingen.
 He received his doctorate degree in human medicine in 1977.
 In 1980, he received his diploma in biochemistry.

-In 1978, he began working as a research assistant at the Medical Clinic III at the Großhadern Clinic of the Ludwig Maximilian University in Munich, with a focus on haematology and oncology.
+In 1978, he began working as a research assistant at the Medical Clinic III at the Großhadern Clinic of LMU Munich, with a focus on haematology and oncology.

 With a scholarship from the German Cancer Aid (1982–83), Issels began experimental studies on sarcoma cells and heat shock as a Research Fellow of the Harvard Medical School.
 He worked at the Massachusetts General Hospital in Boston.

-In 1990, Issels became a senior physician at the LMU's Medical Clinic III.
+In 1990, Issels became a senior physician at LMU's Medical Clinic III.
 In 1996, he was appointed professor.
 In 2010, he took over as head of the newly founded Sarcoma Center (SarKUM) at the LMU.